Chespirito (TV series): Second period (1980–1995)

 In 1987, various guest actors played secondary characters in sketches of the show.
 Also, El Chavo and El Chapulín Colorado became less important to the show.
-The same happened to the other characters, and with Bolaños giving attention to the sketch Chómpiras, the sketch virtually became a half-hour series inside the show.
+The same happened to the other characters, and with Bolaños giving attention to the sketch Los Caquitos, the sketch virtually became a half-hour series inside the show.

 On August 9, 1988, Ramón Valdés died of stomach cancer, after a long agony in the hospital.
 Bolaños was the only friend of Valdés who didn't attend the funeral.
-Carlos Villagrán, Edgar Vivar, Rubén Aguirre and Angelines Fernández were some of his friends from El Chavo who attended the funeral.
+Carlos Villagrán, Édgar Vivar, Rubén Aguirre and Angelines Fernández were some of his friends from El Chavo who attended the funeral.
 María Antonieta de las Nieves became very worried of not knowing of his condition in his last moments of life, and sad not to have been able to attend his funeral, due to her being on tour in Peru at the time of his death (Peru was also where she had last seen him a year before).

 In 1991, Florinda Meza left the show to star the telenovela Milagro y magia.
 After the end of the telenovela, she returned to the cast of the show.
 Angelines Fernández left the show at the end of the year due to her lung cancer.

 In 1992, Bolaños ended the sketches of El Chavo, since he was too old to play the role of an 8-year-old boy.
-Also, Edgar Vivar left the show temporarily because of his obesity.
+Also, Édgar Vivar left the show temporarily because of his obesity.

 In 1993, the sketch of El Chapulín Colorado ended.

-In 1994, the sketch El Ciudadano Gómez, parody of Citizen Kane returned to Dr. Chapatín, Chómpiras and Los Chifladitos in the show.
-Raul "Chato" Padilla left the show, passing away on February 3 of that year.
+In 1994, the sketch El Ciudadano Gómez, parody of Citizen Kane returned to Dr. Chapatín, Los Caquitos and Los Chifladitos in the show.
+Raúl "Chato" Padilla left the show, dying on February 3 of that year.
 On March 25, Angelines Fernández also died of lung cancer; Angelines was an acknowledged tobacco smoker.

 In September 1995, Televisa decided to eliminate all comedy and sitcom shows airing on weeknights at 8 o’clock and use that timeslot for more telenovelas (Mexican soap operas), while offering to transfer only the Chespirito comedy show and Silvia Pinal's TV show to a timeslot on weekends.
 Because of this, Bolaños preferred to end the 15-year-old Chespirito show.